Christianity is changing.

 34. Stop pretending like there is no racism in your churches.
 Look around and ask: How many colors, culture, nationalities am I actually engaging on a weekly basis?
 And how much platform do they get?

 35. Be more in-tune with the Gospel of Jesus Christ than with the American constitution.

 36. Stop talking about the blood moons… Forever.

 38. Be OK with sharing stories “out of brokenness” as oppose to “out of victory.”

 39. Don’t have long meetings to pretend that you’re more spiritual.

 40. Don’t have short meetings to pretend that you’re more relevant.

-44. Keep growing the friendship between Methodists, Souther Baptists, Catholics and Charismatics (and everyone else in the family).
+45. Keep growing friendships between Methodists, Souther Baptists, Catholics and Charismatics (and everyone else in the fam).